 19 then will you delight in right sacrifices, in burnt offerings and whole burnt offerings; then bulls will be offered on your altar.

-A Daily Quote for Lent: True fasting, by Augustine of Hippo, 354-430 AD
+Daily Quote from the early church fathers: True fasting, by Augustine of Hippo, 354-430 AD

 "All the endeavors for fasting are concerned not about the

 rejection of various foods as unclean, but about the subjugation